 With either Pull Requests Recommended or Pull Requests Required, developers submit a Git pull request for the changes on their branch.
 The pull request can then be reviewed and approved by other developers before being deployed to production through your Git provider’s interface.

-Looker supports pull request integration for the following Git providers: GitHub, GitLab, Bitbucket, and Bitbucket Server (which was previously called “Stash”).
+Looker supports pull request integration for the following Git providers: GitHub, GitLab, Bitbucket Cloud, and Bitbucket Server (which was previously called “Stash”).

 To set up your Looker project with Git pull requests: